The power of the mind:

 From chemistry to alchemy, from lead to gold

-Organizations that want to survive must transform and people make the organization.
-These are two facts almost no one disputes, but few draw the conclusion that follows: those who want to transform their organization must start with the people.
+Organisations that want to survive must transform and people make the organisation.
+These are two facts that hardly anyone disputes, but few people draw the conclusion that follows from this: if you want to transform your organisation, you have to start with the people.

 Petra Groot helps people who want to transform themselves.
 Who want to bring their self-awareness to a higher level.
-So that their mind become more powerful and flexible.
-And so that transformation is anchored within the core of the organisation.
+So that they become powerful and flexible in spirit.
+And so that transformation is anchored in the core of the organisation.

 A conversation with Petra Groot in four parts.

 Data.
 It may be the magic word for 21st century organization.
 We want to know everything – of our customers, processes and performance.
 But how much do we know about ourselves?